 All electrical and mechanical goods are sold on the basis of their artistic and decorative value only, and should not be assumed to be operative.
 It is essential that any electrical system is checked and approved by a suitably qualified electrician, prior to use.

-Bidding with The-Saleroom.com and other online platforms
+Bidding with The-Saleroom.com and other online platforms including Summers Place Live

 If you cannot attend the auction, you might also choose to bid using an online bidding platform.
 These may vary with each auction.
 We use a number of different selling platforms including live auctions, sealed bid auctions and online only auctions.
 Details including the commissions charged by each platform can be seen next to the catalogue listing on our home page.
 Summers Place Live is our new auction house platform with no surcharge (standard BP and VAT apply), register an account with us to use this facility.

 Payment is due in sterling immediately after the sale and before purchases can be released.
 Payments in person can be made in the office on the day of the auction using mobile banking, debit cards or by cheque.
 Payments may also be made by post, debit card transactions by telephone or electronic transfer to our bank.
 Cash will not be accepted.